 View Point

-If you like walking and want to try something different beyond the relaxation which the island offers, then it is a good idea to go.
-The view is especially rewarding if you visit during the sunset.
+If you like walking and want to try something different beyond the relaxation that the island offers, then it is a good idea to go.
+The view is especially rewarding if you visit during sunset.
 The route you have to follow is from the Reggae Bar towards Loh Dalum Bay.
-From there you will see signs guiding you towards Viewpoint.
+From there, you will see signs guiding you towards Viewpoint.

-In the event that you miss the signs (like we did), ask a local for the fastest route, so as not to mess up (like we did).
-In our case, we didn’t notice the signs, and ended up taking the longest path, a half hour walk through the jungle accompanied by humidity, heat and mosquitoes!!
+If you miss the signs (like we did), ask a local for the fastest route, so as not to mess up (like we did).
+In our case, we didn’t notice the signs and ended up taking the longest path, a half-hour walk through the jungle accompanied by humidity, heat, and mosquitoes!!

 Reggae Βar